JamesEnglish1028/JamesEnglish1028-My-Ebook-Reader/REGISTRY_INTEGRATION_IMPLEMENTATION.md

 ## Overview

-This implementation adds support for launching MeBooks from a catalog registry viewer application with automatic OPDS catalog import functionality.
+This implementation provides comprehensive support for registry viewer applications to integrate with MeBooks.
+It solves the challenge of single-page app integration by using cross-tab communication via localStorage events, ensuring catalogs are added to existing MeBooks instances rather than isolated new tabs.

-## Integration Points
+## Integration Methods

+### 1. Cross-Tab Communication (Primary Method)
+Uses localStorage events to communicate with existing MeBooks instances:
+- Registry sends catalog import request via localStorage
+- Existing MeBooks instance receives and processes the request
+- MeBooks responds with success/failure status
+- No new tabs needed - works with existing user data

-### URL Parameters
+### 2. URL Parameters (Fallback Method)
-MeBooks now supports the following URL parameters for automatic catalog import:
+Falls back to URL parameters when no existing instance is detected:
 - `import`: The URL of the OPDS catalog to import
 - `name`: The display name for the catalog